navikt/nav-ekstern-api-dok/api-dok/teste-delegerbart-api/teste-delegerbart-api.md

 2. Click **TestID på nivå høyt**.
 3. Click **Hent tilfeldig daglig leder**.
 4. Take note of the organization number (*Organisasjonsnummer*) and social security number (*Personidentifikator*).
+5. Log in with the user, this is important for Altinn to recognize the user as a test user.
-5. You can click **Hent tilfeldig daglig leder** one more time to get the second test user.
+6. You can click **Hent tilfeldig daglig leder** one more time to get the second test user.

 ### Tenor testdatasøk
 If you need more fine-grained control over the test users.